mmichlin66/mmichlin66.github.io/mimbl/partitioned-components.md

 It is possible to create components for each of the sections, which would be rendered independently, but this requires an extra effort and, most importantly, we will have to pass the proper pieces of the internal state to each of the components.
 With such components being used in exactly one place, the extra effort seems unjustified.
 What we really want is a way to say "re-render only the part for which the *renderSomething* method is responsible" and Mimbl provides exactly this functionality.

-Here is the syntax that Mimbl allows (only the methods with changes are shown):
+Here is the syntax that Mimbl allows (only the `render` method has changes):

 ```tsx
 public render(): any